neogeo-mzs/Mezz-Estate-NeoGeo-Audio-Driver/README.md

 ###### Command 32: Return from sub event list
 **format: `$20`**

-### BANK2, 1 and 0 - instruments and other data
+### Instruments and Other Data
-The driver can access up to 256 instruments at a time in BANK2, each instrument occupies 32 bytes, how those 32 bytes are used depends on the channel type (ADPCM, FM, SSG).
+The driver can access up to 256 instruments.
+The pointer to said instrument is defined in the song header.
+Each instrument occupies 32 bytes, how those 32 bytes are used depends on the channel type (ADPCM, FM, SSG).
-Additionally, some data of the instrument might be stored in BANK1 and BANK0 (SSG macros for example).
-The use of BANK1 and BANK0 isn't obligatory, but not using said banks imposes several limitations.

 #### ADPCM-A instrument structure